ZopharPtay/Collaborative-Setting-Experiment-1/Places/Country-1/City-1/README.md

-Any place in City-1 will get a page or subdirectory here!
+Any Neighborhood in City-1 will get a page or subdirectory here!